R-oshanjani/rag-document/article.md

     VectorDB-->>Retriever: Relevant Documents
     Retriever->>LLM: Context + Question
     LLM-->>User: Grounded Answer

-This flow shows how retrieval and generation work together during inference.
+Retrieval and generation operate together during inference to ensure factual grounding.

 6. Results

-When the question below is asked:
+Query:

-“How many leave days are allowed?”
+How many leave days are allowed?

-The system retrieves the correct document content:
+Retrieved Document Content:

 Employees are entitled to 20 days of paid leave per year.

-This confirms:

-Retrieval works correctly
+Observations
+Correct document retrieval

-Answers are grounded in documents
+Answer grounded in source data

-Hallucination is avoided
+Hallucination avoided

+This validates the effectiveness of the RAG pipeline.

 7. Comparison: With vs Without RAG
 Without RAG
 Generic or incorrect answers

 No access to private documents